Frequently Asked Questions about Special Arbitration

 All Special Arbitration cases are heard by arbitrators who are experienced claims professionals and have been certified under an Auto Liability and/or General Liability track.
 Our Special arbitrators consist of signatory members as well as AF staff employees.

-Liability apportionment between alleged joint tortfeasors third-party coverage disputes, overlapping and concurrent coverages, and subrogation of workers' compensation benefits paid by an insurer or a self-insured from an alleged tortfeasor after settlement are compulsory disputes.
+Compulsory disputes include liability apportionment between alleged joint tortfeasors, concurrent coverage disputes for third-party damages, and subrogation of workers' compensation benefits paid by an insurer or a self-insured from an alleged tortfeasor after settlement.
 Other kinds of disputes may be heard with the consent of all parties.

 • Compulsory arbitration is applicable to a maximum of $250,000 contribution sought per claim.